ykeren6/ada-template-website/index.md

 Now that sounds pretty scary, we get it.

-You may want to go back, retrace your steps to create a better future (AKA reach the correct destination).
+You may want to go back, retrace your steps to try and find your way in this maze.
 And actually it turns out a lot of users in Wikispeedia do just that.

 ![Pie chart](figures/pie_chart_chap_1.png)